robaxelsen/jquerytodolist/README.md

-# jQuery To-Do List App
+# jQuery Todo List App
 A simple jQuery todo list app with features such as: add todos, remove todos, toggle input field on/off.